Aashi24/shreyakr-portfolio/final_project_shreya.md

 - These are the only plausible alternatives and the change begins with us!

-- Call to action : Initiatives people can take or partake in
+- Call to action : Initiatives people can take or partake in -- PLEDGE AGAINST PLASTIC, join Nat Geo's initiative and do your part in saving the planet.

 ## Story Arc :